tigawanna/mark-my-words/README.md

 - [Ben awad intor to vscode plugins](https://youtu.be/a5DX5pQ9p5M?si=AZWMJRoGVLPdtTi7) : old video on how to use vscode plugins , probably use the stater code fro the vite vscode repo but the commands and techniques are almost the same
   > [!NOTE]
-  > if you pick react remember to disbable strict mode
+  > if you pick react remember to disable strict mode